 The KS4 curriculum builds naturally on the work students have been doing in KS3.
 The KS4 curriculum is 3 years long allowing students to focus more keenly and develop the concepts required for GCSE study in the subjects they wish to pursue.
 The subject offer is divided into two components, the Core Curriculum and the Choice Curriculum.

 The Core Curriculum reflects national statutory requirements and includes: GCSE English Language and Literature; GCSE Maths; GCSE Science including Triple Science; Physical Education; Citizenship, Philosophy & Ethics and PSHE.

-The Choice Curriculum takes advantage of the 14-19 national reforms and offers our students the opportunity to select 3 GCSE subjects which currently include: Art, Citizenship, Computing, Dance, Drama (Performance), Drama (Technical), Food Technology, French, Geography, Graphic Products, History, Hospitality and Catering, ICT, Media Studies, Music, PE, Resistant Materials, Sociology, Spanish, Textiles.
+In both pathways, students must opt between studying History or Geography GCSE in Key Stage 4, and then choose two additional GCSE or Technical Award (GCSE Equivalent) Options which currently include: Art, Citizenship, Computing, Dance, Design Technology – Materials or Textiles route, Drama BTEC (Performance), Drama BTEC (Technical), Food and Nutrition, French, Geography, Graphic Products, History, ICT Technical Award, Media Studies, Music, Health and Fitness VCert (PE), Religious Studies, Sociology, and Spanish.
 Our KS4 curriculum is carefully balanced to offer support for learning needs, with extra study support for students where they require it and additional GCSEs for the most able.